Annually, around 2.3 billion kilograms of Styrofoam end up in our landfills and waterways.

 There are two main reasons why styrofoam is not a popular material inside recycle bins: density and contamination.
 Styrofoam is around 98% air so it is not cost-effective to store or ship.
 When you combine that with the fact that it takes a lot of space, there is a very negative scrap value.
-According to The California Department of Conservation, the costs of recycling styrofoam amounts to $3000 per single ton.
-And keep in mind that the US alone makes around 3 million tons of styrofoam per year.
+According to The California Department of Conservation, recycling styrofoam costs $3000 per single ton.
+And keep in mind that the US alone makes around 3 million tons of styrofoam annually.

 Styrofoam is resistant to photolysis or the breaking down of materials by photons originating from a light source.
-Researchers claim that it may take anywhere between 500 and one million years for styrofoam to naturally decompose.
-So, when you've got a large amount of a harmful material and no viable way of getting rid of it, what happens to all the styrofoam produced around the world?
+Researchers claim that it may take anywhere between 500 and one million years for styrofoam to decompose naturally.
+So, when you’ve got a large amount of harmful material and no viable way of getting rid of it, what happens to all the styrofoam produced around the world?
 It gets dumped into landfills.

 We are faced with a material that is produced in colossal amounts and is a huge part of our daily lives, a material that is not recyclable and is responsible for a tremendous portion of worldwide waste, a material that kills our animals, poisons our environment and dangerously compromises our health.